pygame/pygame/docs/reST/ref/display.rst

    True if successful.

-   When the display is iconified ``pygame.display.get_active()`` will return False.
-When using SDL 1 (usually in pygame versions less than 2.0.0) the event queue should receive a ``ACTIVEEVENT`` event when the window has been iconified.
-When using SDL 2 (usually in pygame versions greater than 2.0.0) the event queue should receive a ``WINDOWEVENT_MINIMIZED`` event when the window has been iconified.
+   When the display is iconified ``pygame.display.get_active()`` will return ``False``.
+The event queue should receive an ``ACTIVEEVENT`` event when the window has been iconified.
+Additionally, the event queue also recieves a ``WINDOWEVENT_MINIMIZED`` event when the window has been iconified on pygame 2.

    .. ## pygame.display.iconify ##